Allenstown, New Hampshire: Geography

 According to the United States Census Bureau, the town has a total area of 53.3 sqkm, of which 53.0 sqkm are land and 0.3 sqkm are water, comprising 0.55% of the town.
-The highest point in Allenstown is Bear Hill in the southeast part of town, at 835 ft above sea level.
+The highest point in Allenstown is Bear Hill in the southeastern section of town, at 835 ft above sea level.
 Allenstown lies fully within the Merrimack River watershed.
 The Merrimack River forms the western border of the town, and its tributary the Suncook River forms the northwest border.

-Bear Brook State Park occupies 6740 acre in the central and southeast parts of town, extending from the town's northern corner to its southern corner.
+Bear Brook State Park occupies 6740 acre in the central and southeastern parts of town, extending from the town's northern corner to its southern corner.
 (An additional 3200 acre of the park are in the neighboring towns of Deerfield, Candia, and Hooksett.)